Rachel Carson: Posthumous honors

 Various groups ranging from government institutions to environmental and conservation organizations to scholarly societies have celebrated Carson's life and work since her death.
 Perhaps most significantly, on June 9, 1980, Carson was awarded the Presidential Medal of Freedom, the highest civilian honor in the United States.
 A 17¢ Great Americans series postage stamp was issued in her honor the following year; several other countries have since issued Carson postage as well.
 In 1973, Carson was inducted into the National Women's Hall of Fame.

-The University of California, Santa Cruz, named one of its colleges (formerly known as College Eight) Rachel Carson College in 2016.
+The University of California, Santa Cruz, named one of its colleges, formerly known as College Eight, Rachel Carson College in 2016.
 Rachel Carson College is the first college at the university to bear a woman's name.

 Munich's Rachel Carson Center for Environment and Society was founded in 2009.
 An international, interdisciplinary center for research and education in the environmental humanities and social sciences, it was established as a joint initiative of Munich's Ludwig-Maximilians-Universität and the Deutsches Museum, with the support of the German Federal Ministry of Education and Research.

 Carson's birthplace and childhood home in Springdale, Pennsylvania, now known as the Rachel Carson Homestead, became a National Register of Historic Places site and the nonprofit Rachel Carson Homestead Association was created in 1975 to manage it.
-Her home in Colesville, Maryland where she wrote Silent Spring was named a National Historic Landmark in 1991.
-Near Pittsburgh, a 46.1 mi hiking trail, called the Rachel Carson Trail and maintained by the Rachel Carson Trails Conservancy, was dedicated to Carson in 1975.
-A Pittsburgh bridge was also renamed in Carson's honor as the Rachel Carson Bridge.
+Her home in Colesville, Maryland, where she wrote Silent Spring, was named a National Historic Landmark in 1991.
+Near Pittsburgh, a 46.1 mi hiking trail, the Rachel Carson Trail and maintained by the Rachel Carson Trails Conservancy, was dedicated to Carson in 1975.
+A Pittsburgh bridge was renamed in Carson's honor as the Rachel Carson Bridge.
 The Pennsylvania Department of Environmental Protection State Office Building in Harrisburg is named in her honor.

-Elementary schools in Gaithersburg, Montgomery County, Maryland, Sammamish, Washington and San Jose, California were named in her honor, as were middle schools in Beaverton, Oregon, Queens, New York (Rachel Carson Intermediate School) and Herndon, Virginia (Rachel Carson Middle School), and a high school in Brooklyn, New York.
+Elementary schools in Gaithersburg, Maryland, Sammamish, Washington and San Jose, California middle schools in Beaverton, Oregon Queens, New York City, Rachel Carson Intermediate School, in Herndon, Virginia, Rachel Carson Middle School, and a high school in Brooklyn, New York City were all named in her honor.

 Two research vessels have sailed in the United States bearing the name R/V Rachel Carson.
 One is on the west coast, owned by Monterey Bay Aquarium Research Institute (MBARI), and the other is on the east coast, operated by the University of Maryland Center for Environmental Science.
 Another vessel of the name, now scrapped, was a former naval vessel obtained and converted by the United States EPA.
 It operated on the Great Lakes.
 The Florida Keys National Marine Sanctuary also operates a mooring buoy maintenance vessel named the Rachel Carson.